sdc-china/IDA-doc/_posts/2018-06-01-analyzer-analyze-workflow-projects-with-analyzer-statistic.md

 ---
-title: "Analyze Workflow Projects with Analyzer Statistic"
+title: "Analyze Workflow Projects with Analyzer Statistics"
 category: analyzer
 date: 2018-06-01 14:17:55
 last_modified_at: 2022-10-28 14:50:00
 ---

-# Analyze Workflow Projects with Analyzer Statistic
+# Analyze Workflow Projects with Analyzer Statistics
 ***

-## Setting up the Workflow project and perform it.
+## Setting up the Workflow project and performing it.

-   1. Switch to the **Analyzer** tab, then you can use BAW server or upload a TWX file to analyze.
+   1. Switch to the **Analyzer** tab, then you can use the BAW server or upload a TWX file to analyze.

-      **Use BAW server**, choose the statistic - online tab, fill the below field values for the analyzer statistic form.
+      **Use BAW server**, choose the statistics - online tab, fill in the field values for the analyzer statistics form below.

       ![][analyzer_statistic_online]